Fallstop/GSheetBells/README.md

 # HCBellsPython
-Huanui Collage bell controller devlopment
-This is a personal project.
+Huanui Collage bell controller devlopment, this is a personal project.

 This is going to running on a raspberry pi 2 (Beacuse I had one lying around)